equinix/terraform-provider-equinix/docs/guides/migration_guide_packet.md

 Once we find out the UUIDs of resources to migrate, in the HCL template, we need to change:

-* the required_providers block to require equinix/metal
+* the required_providers block to require equinix/equinix
-* the names of the resources to corresponding resoruces from provider equinix/metal (sed 's/packet_/metal_')
+* the names of the resources to corresponding resources from provider equinix/metal (sed 's/packet_/equinix_metal_')
 * all the references from packet_ resources to equinix_metal_ resources

 The modified template will then look as: